syncfusion-content/windowsforms-docs/WindowsForms/TreeNavigator/Appearance.md

 //To customize the selected item color this.treeMenuItem4.SelectedColor = Color.Gainsboro;

-//To customize the selected item forecolor this.treeMenuItem4.SelectedItemForeColor = Color.Blue;
+//To customize the selected item fore color this.treeMenuItem4.SelectedItemForeColor = Color.Blue;